 - Use of different colors like orange and blue for different ideas

 And the mind map would look something like this:

 What Are The Benefits Of Mind Mapping?

-Here are the five key benefits of mind mapping:
+Here are five of the big benefits of mind mapping:

 1. Aids problem solving